Caleb & Brown

 The PoH model supposedly addresses the issue of time agreement among validator nodes, effectively recording a digital timestamp of all incoming transactions.
 With this timestamp already pre-recorded, validators have one less factor to consider when confirming transactions, effectively speeding up the PoS confirmation process.
 This hybrid consensus mechanism also uses significantly less computational power compared to Proof of Work (PoW), which is used by Bitcoin.

 SOL is the native token on the Solana networks and is used for making or sending transactions, interacting with smart contracts, or for staking.
 Despite the novel consensus mechanism, Solana has faced issues with multiple outages, network restarts and other issues that have raised questions.
-However, it remains a heavyweight asset considering its market cap.
+However, it remains a heavyweight asset considering its market cap and with almost 3,000 developers (full and -part time) as of July 2024 continuing to progress the network.

 Stablecoins